Parts of a Saddle – Do you know the pommel from your cantle?

 In this feature, we give you the lowdown on all the parts that make up an English type saddle from the front and back to the middle.

-A typical English jumping saddle with each point marked out
+A typical English jumping saddle with each point marked out - the Cantle is at the back and the pommel is at the front

 The tree

-Almost all saddles are built on some sort of tree, whether it be made from traditional wood and steel or more modern synthetic materials such as strong plastics and polymers.
+Almost all saddles are built on some sort of tree, whether they are made from traditional wood and steel or more modern synthetic materials such as strong plastics and polymers.
 Whatever materials are used, the tree is the most important single item for characterizing the shape and appearance.
 Some of the more advanced trees which are common in a wide range of types today are adjustable.
 This means that the tree can be changed from a narrow to an extra-wide fitting through use of a tree adjuster.
 Alternatively, adjustable gullet plates can be used to simply adjust the width.

 Stirrup bars